privatemajory/privatemajory.github.io/_posts/2019-05-20-deriving-road-steepness-from-dem-using-qgis.md

 So now I have a line layer with a single feature of the RN 2 from Antananarivo to Toamasina.
 The next thing to do is choosing a sampling value for the profile.
 My distance is about 350 km so having a point every 100 m would be too much if I want to visualize it in a 16 cm wide graph (3500 data points!).
 For the final graph above, I used a sampling of 1 km (about 350 data points) and it looked good enough for a document size graph, without loosing too much detail.

 To resample the profile line, I generated points at equal distance of 1 km, then made a new line out of these points.
-For this, I used the **Points along geometry** processing tool in QGIS, setting the «distance» parameter at 1 km.
+For this, I used the **Points along geometry** processing tool in QGIS, setting the "distance" parameter at 1 km.

-To convert the points to a line, I used the **Points to path** processing tool, and used the distance column (created by the previous tool) for the «order field» parameter.
+To convert the points to a line, I used the **Points to path** processing tool, and used the distance column (created by the previous tool) for the "order field" parameter.

 <br />
 <p class="centeredcontent"><img src="/img/points_to_path.png" alt="Points to path processing tool" style="width: 90%; max-width: 480px" /><br /><br />